 A seven-year-old boy loves listening to his grandma’s stories, especially the ones about the witches – the real ones.
 As explained by his grandma, the witches are terrible creatures that loathe children more than anything.
 She convinces him that they will do anything to eradicate kids.
 The boy is fascinated by the story, but little does he expect to come face-to-face with a real witch.

-The rest of the book is about his encounter with the witch and if they are actually as bad as his grandma has made them out to be.
+The rest of this delightful book is about his encounter with the witch and if they are actually as bad as his grandma has made them out to be.

 Author: Roald Dahl

 Eight-year-old George is bullied and bossed by his grandmother.
 Tired of her tantrums, he thinks of punishing her by replacing her medicine.
 He decides to make an unusual medicine from various ingredients that create miracles.
 George’s parents and the grandmother are taken aback by the results of the magical mixture.

 Bryce stumbles upon a treasure map in his grandfather’s barn and plans an adventurous trip to find the treasure.
 But that’s not all that the map has to reveal – it also leads him to an old family secret.
 Come what may, Bryce is determined to follow the clues and dig out the truth.
 With his brother, he embarks on an exciting journey that turns out to be the biggest adventure of his life.
 Join him on this exciting adventure by picking this engaging mystery book.

 A team of an awesome threesome – Billy, Dan, and Ann are on an adventurous journey.
 No matter how tough it gets, they are determined to roam the hills of Ozarks at night.
 They become famous as a great hunting team as the story of their achievements spreads across the region.
 The old Dan’s brawn, the little Ann’s intelligence, and Billy’s determination put together, always lead them to victory and glory.